OpenDocCN/dsai-notes-pt2-zh/docs/ucb-stat187-dl/【AI 】伯克利深度学习Deep Learning UC Berkeley STAT-李沐 & Alex - P21：21. L5_5 Logistic Regression in Jupyter - Python小能 - BV1CB4y1U7P6.md

-# 【AI 】伯克利深度学习Deep Learning UC Berkeley STAT-李沐 & Alex - P21：21.
+# P21：21.
 L5_5 Logistic Regression in Jupyter - Python小能 - BV1CB4y1U7P6

  The first thing is， I'm going to look at some data that you can actually work with。